DataStax-Academy/workshop-crud-with-python-and-node/crud-nodejs/README.md

 SUCCESS
 ```

-## Reads - Select all, by partition and with smaller page sizes ##
+- **✅ Exercice 7, Select all, by partition and with smaller page sizes**

-Ex07

 To run: